cloud-design-dev/tickstack-tf-ibm/README.md

 ```

 ### Configure credentials.tfvars file for authentication with IBM Cloud
-Copy the example `credentials.tfvars.tpl` to `credentials.tfvars` and then update `credentials.tfvars` with the appropriate IBM Cloud and SL API information.
+Copy the example `credentials.tfvars.tpl` to `credentials.tfvars` and then update `credentials.tfvars` with the appropriate IBM Cloud, SL API, and Github Oauth information.

 ```
 cp credentials.tfvars.tpl credentials.tfvars